pierreklintefors/MasterThesisObjectTracking/README.md

 Code for master thesis project in Cognitive Science

-Trackers from the Opencv library were evaluated in a non-stationary camera using Dynamixel 12ax motors
+Trackers from the Opencv library were evaluated in a non-stationary camera with a robotic arm that moves the object.
+To replicate the experiment 6 Dynamixel Ax12 are needed as well as running Ubuntu as operative system.

 ### It's recomended to create a virtual environment after cloning the repository.
 ```